Shell corporation: Countries of domicile

 Typical countries of domicile of shell companies are offshore financial centres like Ireland, Liechtenstein, Luxembourg, Switzerland, Isle of Man, and the Channel Islands including Guernsey and Jersey in Europe, Bahamas, Barbados, Bermuda, Cayman Islands, and Virgin Islands in the Caribbean, Panama in Central America, and Hong Kong and Singapore in Asia.
 Shell companies are usually offered by law firms based in those countries.
 The process of establishing a shell company can sometimes be done very quickly online.

 In 2021 anonymous corporations were made illegal in the United States with the passage of the Corporate Transparency Act as part of the William M. (Mac) Thornberry National Defense Authorization Act for Fiscal Year 2021.
-But exemptions were included which are meant to limit its scope to the entities most likely to be used for illicit purposes.
-Companies which are exempt from the act include foreign companies that do not formally register to do business and companies that fall into one of 24 enumerated categories which include companies that employ more than 20 people, have revenues above $5 million, and a physical presence in the United States, as well Churches, charities, non-profits, trusts or partnerships.
-Companies that are Banks, broker-dealers, public issuers, insurance companies are also exempt.
+Exemptions were included which are meant to limit its scope to the entities most likely to be used for illicit purposes.
+Companies which are exempt from the act include foreign companies that do not formally register to do business and companies that fall into one of 24 enumerated categories, which include companies that employ more than 20 people, have revenues above $5 million, and a physical presence in the United States, as well as churches, charities, non-profits, trusts and partnerships.
+Companies that are banks, broker-dealers, public issuers, and insurance companies are also exempt.

-Due to federalism in the United States, shell companies are often set-up in states such as Delaware, Nevada, and Wyoming due to advantageous tax regimes.
+Due to federalism in the United States, shell companies are often set up in states such as Delaware, Nevada, and Wyoming due to advantageous tax regimes.